radiantshaw/react-form-builder/README.md

 Wouldn't it be nice to not care about whether or not you've properly put those square brackets and everything is working properly because of it?

-Using the `react-form-builder` package, the above form can be re-written like such:
+Using the `@unobtrusive/react-form-builder` package, the above form can be re-written like such:

 ```jsx
 <builder.form action="/users" method="post" resource="user">